London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 Why London for Business

 London is the European capital where the hotel address signals more than any other variable.
-The geography that produces this is the borough structure — Mayfair (W1), Belgravia (SW1), Knightsbridge (SW1/SW3/SW7), the City (EC), Westminster (SW1) — each running its own historic operating culture and serving a different class of business.
-Mayfair is private banking and law; Belgravia is sovereign wealth and old money; Knightsbridge is luxury retail and Middle Eastern capital; the City is the working financial-district where deals close; Westminster is policy and government.
+The geography that produces this is the borough structure, Mayfair (W1), Belgravia (SW1), Knightsbridge (SW1/SW3/SW7), the City (EC), Westminster (SW1), each running its own historic operating culture and serving a different class of business.
+Mayfair is private banking and law; Belgravia is sovereign wealth and old money; Knightsbridge is luxury retail and Middle Eastern capital; the City is the financial district where deals close; Westminster is policy and government.

 The functional infrastructure of a London business hotel matters as much as the address.
-Five things separate a working London business hotel from a luxury hotel that happens to host businesspeople.
-The desk product — most London palace hotels have small writing surfaces designed for a notebook, not a laptop and an open binder.
-The bar — London has the strongest hotel-bar tradition in the world, and the after-meeting drink at the American Bar (Savoy), the Connaught Bar, or the Donovan Bar (Brown's) is part of the working day.
-The breakfast room — the Connaught's Jean-Georges room and Claridge's morning service are the working business-breakfast venues for a generation of senior London dealmakers.
-The location relative to the meeting — Mayfair is six minutes by black cab from Park Lane, fifteen from the City, twenty from Canary Wharf.
-The discretion — the front desk that does not announce names, that knows which guests prefer the side entrance, that delivers messages without comment.
+Five things separate a London business hotel from a luxury hotel that happens to host businesspeople.
+The desk product, most London palace hotels have small writing surfaces designed for a notebook, not a laptop and an open binder.
+The bar, London has the strongest hotel-bar tradition in the world, and the after-meeting drink at the American Bar (Savoy), the Connaught Bar, or the Donovan Bar (Brown's) is part of the business day.
+The breakfast room, the Connaught's Jean-Georges room and Claridge's morning service are the established business-breakfast venues for a generation of senior London dealmakers.
+The location relative to the meeting, Mayfair is six minutes by black cab from Park Lane, fifteen from the City, twenty from Canary Wharf.
+The discretion, the front desk that does not announce names, that knows which guests prefer the side entrance, that delivers messages without comment.

 When to Visit London for Business

-The editor-favourite weeks for the working London business trip are the second half of January (post-holiday calendar return, the deal calendar is just starting), the working-October window (after Frieze Art Fair, before the Christmas slowdown), and February-into-early-March outside Fashion Week.
-May and June are excellent for working trips that combine the meeting calendar with the late-spring-evening atmosphere — many senior executives extend the Friday into a weekend.
+The editor-favourite weeks for a London business trip are the second half of January (post-holiday calendar return, the deal calendar is just starting), the October window (after Frieze Art Fair, before the Christmas slowdown), and February-into-early-March outside Fashion Week.
+May and June are excellent for trips that combine the meeting calendar with the late-spring-evening atmosphere, many senior executives extend the Friday into a weekend.

 How We Ranked These

 Editors ranked these hotels on six business-specific criteria, not on overall hotel quality.
-The criteria are: executive infrastructure (working desk, Wi-Fi, room service hours, suite product), district fit (proximity to the relevant cluster of offices and clubs for the typical business traveller), executive lounge or club product (breakfast service, working space, privacy), the strength of the in-house bar and restaurant programme (the after-meeting drink and the client dinner are working parts of the trip), the breakfast service (London's business breakfast tradition is the strongest in the world; the breakfast room is a working asset), and the softer signals — does the front desk recognise repeat guests, does the porter know the name, does the doorman remember the order in which the bag and the suit go.
+The criteria are: executive infrastructure (desk, Wi-Fi, room service hours, suite product), district fit (proximity to the relevant cluster of offices and clubs for the typical business traveller), executive lounge or club product (breakfast service, space, privacy), the strength of the in-house bar and restaurant programme (the after-meeting drink and the client dinner are parts of the trip), the breakfast service (London's business breakfast tradition is the strongest in the world; the breakfast room is a genuine asset), and the softer signals, does the front desk recognise repeat guests, does the porter know the name, does the doorman remember the order in which the bag and the suit go.

-Properties that scored highly on absolute luxury but had limited business infrastructure (small desks, slow Wi-Fi, no executive lounge) ranked lower than properties built around the working executive.
-Several palace-tier hotels with weaker desk product fell down the ranking; several smaller boutiques with serious working bars and breakfast service punched above their tier.
+Properties that scored highly on absolute luxury but had limited business infrastructure (small desks, slow Wi-Fi, no executive lounge) ranked lower than properties built around the executive who actually works in the room.
+Several palace-tier hotels with weaker desk product fell down the ranking; several smaller boutiques with serious bars and breakfast service punched above their tier.

 The shortlist, kept short